-Rugby World Cup 2022 Betting Offers – England
+Rugby League World Cup 2025 Betting Offers – France

 Mention the words ‘World Cup’ to people and the event that they think of will depend entirely on which sport they enjoy the most.
 Football supporters will think of moments featuring Ronaldo, Pele or Geoff Hurst, whilst cricket lovers will remember Viv Richards putting England to the sword or South Africa throwing it all away in 1999.
 Rugby fans, on the other hand, will look towards countless moments over the years from their own World Cup.

-The 2022 edition of the WC, the 16th edition, is held England and sees 16 teams compete in a group phase followed by a knockout stage that starts with the quarter-finals.
+The 2025 edition of the WC, the 17th edition, is held France and sees 16 teams compete in a group phase followed by a knockout stage that starts with the quarter-finals.
 Rugby League isn’t a sport that attracts a lot of bookies offers, but the World Cup is different, we’ve done the hardwork so you don’t have to and have collated the best deals from UK betting sites below.
 Further down find event information, history, trivia and more.

 This event has not started yet, please check back nearer the time.
 For other offers see our main loyalty page.